 In a lot of cases…

-- Keeping the body elevated after eating.
+- I am keeping my body elevated after eating.

 - Esophageal feeding tube ($500-$1500) or surgical stomach tube ($900-$2000).

-The underlying cause of megaesophagus is able to be determined then treatment of the cause may be able to control or possibly eliminate the megaesophagus.
-Often times though some lasting damage to the dog’s body from a dilated esophagus and nerve damage has already been done.
+Now, if the underlying cause of the megaesophagus can be determined, treatment of the reason may be able to control or possibly eliminate the megaesophagus.
+Often, though, some lasting damage to the dog’s body from a dilated esophagus and nerve damage has already been done.

 Which brings us to…